 REFREEZABLE ICE PACKS

 ThermaFreeze Reusable Ice Pack Sheets for Coolers, 10x15, 4x6 Cells

 "One pack went under the head, one went under each shoulder blade, two side-by-side under the kidneys, and one over the abdomen.

 We traded them out every 6 hours or more, and they were still cold enough to remain there longer.

 We kept our mother's body for almost 72 hours.
 We had a celebration of life at our nearby church, without the body, then family came and just enjoyed the sweet spirit at home, until the mortuary sent their representatives out to pick up the body for a cremation."

 Another family described their father's February funeral preparations,

 We kept the van parked in our garage for two days.
-We lit the inside of the van with a spotlight to bring the feeling of love and care we felt for him.
-We were blessed with a perfect 40 degrees the entire time as family flew in for the services."
+We lit the inside of the van with a single light to bring the feeling of love and care we felt for him.
+We monitored the temperature which stayed a perfect 40 degrees the entire time as we waited for family to arrive for the services."

 A typical adult body requires about 16 lbs per day.
 Have on hand: